Archive for July, 2010

 Under the Supreme Court’s Citizens United decision, corporations and labor unions can spend unlimited sums to support or oppose political candidates with independent advertising.
 The impact of that decision is not clear.

-“This is the leading edge,” Ed Bender, who heads the National Institute on Money in State Politics, told AP.No comments
+“This is the leading edge,” Ed Bender, who heads the National Institute on Money in State Politics, told AP.2 comments